Sorry, you need to enable JavaScript to visit this website.

 If the social partners are not able to reach a compromise, a number of state institutions are ready to take over the negotiation.

-In case of lengthy strike action and lockouts, parliament is compelled to react and will pass a new collective agreement as a law.
+In case of lengthy strike action and lockouts, the parliament is compelled to react and will pass a new collective agreement as a law.

 Danish employment law protects employees in their terms of employment and against discrimination